facebookincubator/velox/velox/docs/develop/scalar-functions.rst

 is assumed to have the default null behavior, e.g. null in any input produces a null result.
 In this case, the expression evaluation engine will exclude rows with nulls from the “rows” specified in the call to “apply”.
-If a function has a different behavior for null inputs, it must override the isDefaultNullBehavior method to return false.
+If a function has a different behavior for null inputs, VectorFunctionMetadata's defaultNullBehavior must be set to false when it is registered.

 .. code-block:: c++

-    bool isDefaultNullBehavior() const override {
-      return false;
-    }
+    exec::registerStatefulVectorFunction(
+      prefix + "least",
+      leastSignatures(),
+      makeLeast,
+      exec::VectorFunctionMetadataBuilder().defaultNullBehavior(false).build());

 In this case, the “rows” parameter will include rows with null inputs and the function will need to handle these.
 By default, the function can assume that